 Frey, R. G. 1978.
 “Did Socrates Commit Suicide?”
 Philosophy, 53:106-108.

 Harris, Duchess and Adam John Waterman.
 “To Die for the Peoples Temple: Religion and Revolution after Black Power.”
 In Peoples Temple and Black Religion in America, edited by Rebecca Moore, Anthony B. Pinn, and Mary R. Sawyer, 103-122.
-Bloomington and Indianapolis: Indiana University Press.
+Bloomington and Indianapolis: University of Indiana Press.

 Harris, Liane.
 1978.
 “Statement.”
 Audiotape Q245.
 Alternative Considerations.
 Accessed August 1, 2013.